The World Remembers The Nanjing Massacre On December 13 Anniversary As New Evidence Continues To Surface

-(MENAFN- Newsfile Corp) The World Remembers the Nanjing Massacre on December 13 Anniversary as New Evidence Continues to Surface

-Nanjing, China--(Newsfile Corp. - December 13, 2023) - On November 17, Evan Kail, the American pawnshop owner who donated an album containing photos of atrocities committed by the Japanese Army in World War II in China, updated the complete electronic archive of the album and published a lengthy article titled "Through the Storm" on his personal website.
+data-text="The World remembers the Nanjing Massacre on December 13 anniversary as new evidence continues to surface" data-link=" World remembers the Nanjing Massacre on December 13 anniversary as new evidence continues to surface" class="whatsapp">Shar NANJING, CHINA - Media OutReach Newswire - 14 December 2023 - On November 17, Evan Kail, the American pawnshop owner who donated an album containing photos of atrocities committed by the Japanese Army in World War II in China, updated the complete electronic archive of the album and published a lengthy article titled 'Through the Storm' on his personal website.
 This article recounts his journey over the past year.

 People take part in a candlelight vigil in commemoration of victims of the Nanjing Massacre on the occasion of the tenth National Memorial Day